clientIO/joint/packages/joint-general-shapes-tools/README.md

-# JointJS Element Tools
+# JointJS General Shapes Tools

-A collection of ECMAScript / TypeScript tools for use with *[JointJS](https://www.jointjs.com/)* elements.
+A collection of ECMAScript / TypeScript tools for use with general *[JointJS](https://www.jointjs.com/)* shapes.

 This library fully depends on *[JointJS](https://github.com/clientio/joint) (>=3.5)*, so please read its `README.md` before using this library.